abanae/back-end-e-commerce/README.md

 ![]()

-- POST, PUT, and DELETE routes for Tags
+- POST, PUT, and DELETE routes for products

 ![]()

-- POST, PUT, and DELETE routes for products
+- POST, PUT, and DELETE routes for tags

 ![]()